nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 Instead we have created 3 new web pages:
 - What evidence you need to provide
 - Help with starting a new claim
-- How we calculate reimbursement amounts (this replaces the reimbursement content that was originally on the claim details screen itself)
+- How we calculate reimbursement amounts (this replaces the reimbursement content that was removed from the claim details screen to reduce cognitive load)

 These will be easier to maintain as we continue to iterate the service.